 There are many different companies that offer day tours of these sites from Dublin and you can expect to pay around €50-60 for the full day, including transportation and admission costs.
 Click here to check availability

 Newgrange, a prehistoric tomb built around 3200 BC, is a particularly fascinating site to visit, as the completely dark chamber fills with light through a meticulously constructed hole in the roof only once every year- when the sun rises on the winter solstice.

 It is a truly incredible experience standing in a tomb that old and mysterious.
 The other sites you’ll visit on a tour of Boyne Valley are equally as ancient, impressive, even mythical, and will leave you absolutely blown away.
 A day trip to this area is the perfect yet underrated way to spend your last day in the Dublin area before moving on with your travels!

-If you do decide to hire a car and visit independently, we recommend using RentalCars.com to find the best deal.
-This platform aggregates all of the best prices across all of the major car hire companies so that you don’t overpay on a rental car.
+If you do decide to hire a car and visit independently, we recommend using RentalCars.com to find a great deal.
+This platform aggregates prices across many of the major car hire companies so that you can get a good price!

 Having a car on the rest of your Ireland itinerary is also a great way to be able to be flexible and see a lot of smaller places while getting around.
 For instance, there around countless places to stop and visit if you’re driving south from Dublin to Cork or west from Dublin to Galway!

 No matter if you’re spending 2 or 4 days in Dublin, you’re going to need to find a great place to stay.
 If you’re looking for a great hostel, hotel, or holiday rental in the Irish capital, have a look at these top options: